reactjs/react-router-redux/README.md

 )
 ```

-Now you can read from `state.routing.location.pathname` to get the URL.
+Now you can read from `state.routing.locationBeforeTransitions.pathname` to get the URL.
 It's far more likely that you want to change the URL more often, however.
 You can use the `push` action creator that we provide:

 ```js
 import { routeActions } from 'react-router-redux'